-- The principal environmental effects arise from the construction and decommission phases of the proposed development. - The ES identifies that a preferred route for exceptional load delivery would be by way of the A9 Trunk Road (Loaninghead Junction) through Gleneagles via the A823 and then onto the private road to Glendevon Reservoirs.
-This is the route which was used during the construction phase of Burnfoot Hill Wind Farm adjacent to the application site. - A 3 month build out period and decommissioning process is envisaged.
+- 174 The principal environmental effects arise from the construction and decommission phases of the proposed development. - The ES identifies that a preferred route for exceptional load delivery would be by way of the A9 Trunk Road (Loaninghead junction) through Glen Eagles via the A823 and then onto the Private road to Glendevon Reservoirs.
+This is the route which was used during the construction phase of Burnfoot Hill windfarm adjacent to the application site. - A 9 month build out period is envisaged and a 3 month decommissioning process.
 Three types of traffic during the construction phase are indicated through the ES: exceptional heavy/large loads; conventional HGV movements; and Light Goods vehicles.
-It is predicted that 15 abnormal loads would deliver tower sections, turbine blades and turbine components. - No specific route upgrades are envisaged.
+It is predicted that 55 abnormal loads would deliver tower sections, turbine blades and turbine components. - 177 No specific route upgrades are envisaged.
 The ES identifies that traffic management would be required during the construction phase and the following routing and control measures are detailed to provide mitigation of potential adverse effects.
-A Traffic Management Plan (TMP) would be prepared detailing: - construction traffic routing to and from site; provision of road warning signs; abnormal loads subject to movement orders and escorted onto the site; temporary lighting; road condition monitoring and provision of wheel wash facilities and dust suppression techniques.
+A traffic management plan (TMP) would be prepared detailing: - construction traffic routing to and from site; provision of road warning signs; abnormal loads subject to movement orders and escorted onto the site; temporary lighting; road condition monitoring and provision of wheel wash facilities and dust suppression techniques. - 178 The provision of a TMP could be secured by way of condition on any planning approval. - 179 The Councils Transportation Planner raises no objection to the proposals.

-- The provision of a TMP could be secured by way of condition on any planning approval. - 164 The Council's Transportation Planner raises no objection to the proposals. - Transport Scotland concludes that minimal increases in traffic on the trunk road would result but overall the proposal would not be likely to have a significant impact on the operation of the Trunk Road network.
+180 Transport Scotland conclude that minimal increases in traffic on the trunk road would result but overall the proposal would not be likely to have a significant impact on the operation of the Trunk Road network.